 Figure 7.
 Analysis of the different node voltages in the circuit during turn-on sequence.

-Consider a stationary system, where there is no displacement.
-Therefore, Vmems = 0 and the current through the resistor R1 is zero.
-After giving an external displacement to the system att = 550 µs, the Vmems has a peak voltage which allows a small current to flow through the large resistor R1.
-This, in turn, provides a voltage drop in the resistor of 2 V and brings Vmid to 1 V, as the bias across the branch is maintained by the supply at 3 V. Since the voltage threshold of transistor inverter M2 and M3 is higher than 2 V, the signal Vmid gets inverted to Vmid1.
-The following transistors will buffer the signal Vmid1 providing the signal Vmid3 that is used to latch the D type flip-flop for a high voltage output Q, so that the signal Ven goes high.
+Consider a stationary system where there is no displacement.
+Therefore, Vmems = 0, and the current through resistor R1 is zero.
+After giving an external displacement to the system att = 550 µs, the Vmems has a peak voltage that allows a small current to flow through the large resistor R1.
+This, in turn, provides a voltage drop in the resistor of 2 V and brings Vmid to 1 V, as the bias across the branch is maintained by the supply at 3 V. Since the voltage threshold of transistor inverters M2 and M3 is higher than 2 V, the signal Vmid gets inverted to Vmid1.
+The following transistors will buffer the signal Vmid1, providing the signal Vmid3 that is used to latch the D type flip-flop for a high voltage output Q, so that the signal Ven goes high.

-It can be noticed that once turned on, even if the system becomes stationery, the enable signal is maintained at Vcc irrespective of Vmems.
+It can be observed that once turned on, even if the system becomes stationery, the enable signal is maintained at Vcc irrespective of Vmems.
 When needed, the flip-flop can be turned off by providing the high signal to Vclr in order to reset it.
-This resets the signal Ven to zero which will turn off the system with no current consumption until the next impulse displacement is probed.
+This resets the signal Ven to zero, which will turn off the system with no current consumption until the next impulse displacement is probed.

 integrated circuit and experiments